sharmavins23/dca-backtests/README.md

 added to the `strategies` folder.
 As such, simply add a strategy to the `strategies` folder with the requisite format (see the other strategies for examples).

+You also have to add the import for the strategy into `main.py`, and add it to the list under the `Global Variables` section.

 Simply running `python main.py` will execute your strategy and compare it alongside the others.